Junun (album)

-Junun is a 2015 album by the Israeli composer Shye Ben Tzur, the English composer Jonny Greenwood and the Indian ensemble the Rajasthan Express.
+Junun is a 2015 album by the Israeli musician Shye Ben Tzur, the English musician Jonny Greenwood and the Indian ensemble the Rajasthan Express.
 It was produced by Greenwood and engineered and mixed by Nigel Godrich, the longtime producer for Greenwood's band Radiohead.

 Greenwood first performed with Ben Tzur and his band in 2014.
 For Junun, they set up a recording studio in Mehrangarh Fort in Rajasthan, India, and hired only local musicians.
-The Rajasthan Express incorporated musicians from Qawwali, Muslim Roma and a brass section who had played in weddings and parades.
+The Rajasthan Express incorporated Qawwali and Muslim Roma musicians and a brass section who had played in weddings and parades.

 Ben Tzur wrote the songs, with Greenwood contributing guitar, bass, keyboards, ondes Martenot and programming.
 He wanted to use chords sparingly, and instead write using North Indian ragas.
 Greenwood and Godrich hoped to capture the "roughness" of music in India, rather than pursue the high fidelity of many world music recordings.
 The recording was the subject of a documentary by Paul Thomas Anderson, released in October 2015.

 Junun received generally positive reviews.
 The group supported Radiohead's 2018 Moon Shaped Pool tour, performing under the name Junun.

 Background

-Israeli composer Shye Ben Tzur, who had been living in India for over a decade, was contacted by the Radiohead guitarist Jonny Greenwood, who admired his music.
+The Israeli composer Shye Ben Tzur, who had been living in India for over a decade, was contacted by the Radiohead guitarist Jonny Greenwood, who admired his music.
 In 2014, Greenwood performed with Ben Tzur and his band.
 Greenwood described Ben Tzur's music as "quite celebratory, more like gospel music than anything—except that it's all done to a backing of Indian harmoniums and percussion".
 He described his role as "supportive" rather than "soloistic".

 Recording

 Greenwood and Ben Tzur agreed on things they would not do; for example, Greenwood insisted they hire only musicians from Rajasthan, India, and only use string instruments native to the region.
 Ben Tzur, Greenwood and the Radiohead producer Nigel Godrich set up a recording studio in Mehrangarh Fort in Rajasthan.
-They were joined by a group they named the Rajasthan Express, incorporating musicians from three musical traditions: Qawwali, Sufi musicians from Southeast Asia; Muslim Roma; and a brass section who had played in weddings and parades.
+They were joined by a group they named the Rajasthan Express, incorporating musicians from three traditions: Qawwali (Sufi musicians from Southeast Asia); Muslim Roma; and brass players who performed at weddings and parades.
 Ben Tzur wrote the songs, with Greenwood contributing guitar, bass, keyboards, ondes Martenot and programming.
 Greenwood produced the album and Godrich engineered.